1. Train to become a driving instructor

 10. Build up pension

-11. Arrange an administration
+11. Keep an administration

-Well-maintained business records give you insight into your financial position.
+Well-kept business records give you insight into your financial position.
 If you want to apply for tax benefits, you have to comply with the hours criterion.
 You can maintain your administration yourself or outsource it.
 You have to keep business records at least 7 years.

 12. Arrange your tax returns